 Each participant will work with supervisees during the course and will write a 2000 word supervision case review about the experience of supervising one of these supervisees, including details of what made it ‘creative’ supervision.
 Another written assignments is in relation to managing an ethical or clinical decision making dilemma.
 The external supervisor will be required to submit a report.

-Venue: The course is run between the CTC training centre in Ballymore, Co.
-Westmeath, and the CARI Foundation in Limerick.
+Venue: The course is run between the CARI Foundation in Limerick and the CTC training centre in Ballymore, Co.
+Westmeath.
 The course is not residential; however, we can provide details of local reasonably priced B&B’s and self-catering accommodation.
-The Legal day (13th April) will be held in Leixlip, the September and January modules are held in Ballymore, and October, March and May modules will be in Limerick.
+The Legal day (18th April) will be held in Leixlip, the September and March modules are held in Ballymore, and October, January and May modules will be in Limerick.

 Fees: The course fee is €2700.
 A non-refundable deposit of €300 is payable on acceptance of a place.
 The remainder becomes due before the first module.
 However, individual payment plan options are available.
-The fee includes the course attendance, all handouts, internal supervision on supervision group sessions, assessment, and the Legal Conference.
-Costs for external supervision on supervison are negotiated directly with the supervisor involved.
+The fee includes the course attendance, all handouts, internal group supervision on supervision sessions, assessment, and the Legal Conference.
+Costs for external supervision on supervision are negotiated directly with the supervisor involved.